-We use the very popular 'AQA GCSE French: Studio' coursebook, which comes with excellent interactive software that students can also access at home.
+We use the very popular Studio GCSE French coursebook, which comes with excellent interactive software that students can also access at home.

-Students will need to be organised and independent in their approach to home learning; they must be prepared to learn a lot of vocabulary on a regular basis, as we often have in-class vocab tests.
+Students will need to be organised and independent in their approach to home learning; they must be prepared to learn a lot of vocabulary on a regular basis, as we often have in-class vocabulary tests.
 All homework tasks are in the form of translation exercises, grammar exercises, practice exam papers or independent writing to be handed in on time each week.

-Students are encouraged to buy the 'AQA GCSE French: Studio Revision Guide and Workbook' which complements the course we use in lessons very well.
-These guides offer listening and reading activities which students can undertake at home, to consolidate their learning in lessons and strengthen those more "reactive" language skills.
+Students are encouraged to buy the 'GCSE French: Studio Revision Guide and Workbook' which complements the Edexcel course we use in lessons very well.
+These guides offer listening and reading activities which students can undertake at home, to consolidate their learning in lessons and strengthen those more "reactive" language skills (listening and reading).

-In addition to some in-lesson exposure, we run a monthly after-school French cinema club for KS3 and KS4 pupils, showing films in French with English subtitles to support students' understanding of the language, the culture and the GCSE themes.
+In addition to in-lesson exposure to French-language television and films on a termly basis, we run a monthly after-school French cinema club for KS3 and KS4 pupils, showing films in French with English subtitles to support students' understanding of the language, the culture and the GCSE themes.

-From 2023, we will run a bi-annual residential trip to Paris offering an authentic opportunity to use their language skills whilst experiencing the culture and atmosphere that the city has to offer.
+We run a bi-annual residential trip to Paris (in October) offering an authentic opportunity to use language skills whilst experiencing the culture and atmosphere that the city has to offer: from the Tour Eiffel and Sacre Coeur to shopping at French markets and around the cool vintage shops near the Centre Pompidou.